-COPD is the third leading cause of death in this country behind only heart disease and stroke, yet many people donâ€™t realize that in many cases, the disease is preventable.
-Although smoking is the most common cause of COPD, there are a number of other important risk factors that increase your chances of being diagnosed.1
+COPD is the sixth leading cause of death in the United States in 2020, yet people don’t realize that in many cases, prevention of COPD is possible.
+While tobacco smoke is the primary cause, 1 in 4 people with COPD have never smoked.
+There are a number of other important risk factors that increase your chances of being diagnosed.

 COPD Risk Factors: What Are They?

-Whether youâ€™re tall or short, have blue eyes or brown, are thin or full-figured has little to do with what your parents wished for, but everything to do with genetics.
-And your looks arenâ€™t the only thing affected by your genes; genetics also play an important role in the development of many chronic diseases.
+Whether you are tall or short, have blue eyes or brown, are thin or full-figured has little to do with what your parents wished for, but everything to do with genetics.
+However, your looks are not the only thing affected by your genes; genetics also play an important role in the development of many chronic diseases.
+So, is COPD genetic?
+While we can’t say that COPD is entirely caused by genetics, your risk factor for developing COPD can absolutely be genetic.
 The most easily recognized genetic risk factor for COPD is alpha-1 antitrypsin (AAT) deficiency.

 AAT deficiency is passed on to a child at birth by one, or both, parents.
 It is caused by lack of AAT, a protective protein made by the liver.
 People who have AAT deficiency are at greater risk for developing liver and/or lung disease.
-If you have AAT deficiency, smoking dramatically increases your chances of developing COPD.1
+If you have AAT deficiency, smoking dramatically increases your chances of developing COPD.

+When it comes to what causes COPD, occupational exposure is another of the top COPD risk factors.
 It is estimated that in the United States alone, workplace exposure to dust, chemicals, vapors and fumes is attributed to 19.2% of COPD cases in smokers and 31.1% in never-smokers.
-These risks are assumed to be even greater in countries with less stringent work laws.1
+These risks are assumed to be even greater in countries with less stringent work laws.

 Indoor and Outdoor Air Pollution